qgis/QGIS-Documentation/docs/user_manual/processing/3rdParty.rst

 .. note::
    The ``sf``, ``rgdal`` and ``raster`` libraries are loaded by default, so you do not have to add the corresponding ``library()`` commands.
-   However, other additional libraries that you might need have to be explicitly loaded by typing:
+   However, other libraries that you might need have to be explicitly loaded by typing:
    ``library(ggplot2)`` (to load the ``ggplot2`` library).
    If the package is not already installed on your machine, Processing